 In the past few days, we have been subjected to celebrities behaving badly.
 I will address the two most recent incidents, but they come at a time when public discourse in general is deteriorating by the day, taking on an increasingly coarse and destructive cast.
 Nevertheless, I will begin with the davar that I had started earlier this week.

-This week our Torah portion records the death of Miriam, sister of Moses and Aaron, and leader and protector of our people.
+This week our Torah portion records an unfortunate incident in the life of Miriam, sister of Moses and Aaron, and leader and protector of our people.
 Miriam played a central role in watching over Moses when he was a baby, as he floated down the Nile in a wicker basket to escape the murderous Egyptian soldiers.
 Along with Moses, she led our people on dry land through the parted waters of the Sea of Reeds, and led the women in song.
 And, according to the midrash, a miraculous well followed the Children of Israel in the desert, until the moment of Miriam’s death here in our parashah.
 Then, the well dried up.

 But Miriam’s life was also colored by a terrible incident out there in the desert.
 For some reason that we don’t entirely understand, at one point, Miriam opened up and complained about Tzippora, Moses’ wife, identifying her as “the Cushite woman.”
 This is taken to be a racist remark, since in all likelihood, Tzippora’s skin was dark, as the daughter of a Midianite priest.
 For this intemperate and hurtful speech, God punished Miriam with a leprous skin affliction, until her brothers pleaded for her recovery.